Jo Coles - York and North Yorkshire Deputy Mayor for Policing, Fire and Crime

 Who are we?

-North Yorkshire Police, Fire and Crime Commissioner is a data controller as defined by the UK GDPR.
+The Mayor of York and North Yorkshire is a data controller as defined by the UK GDPR.
 This means that we determine the purposes for which your personal data is processed and the manner of the processing.
 We will only collect and use your personal data in ways that are compliant with data protection legislation.

 The role of the DPO is to monitor our compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
 If you would like to discuss this privacy notice or our use of your data, please contact: